AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/responsive-layout.md

 >[!NOTE]
 >
->In an out-of-the-box installation, responsive layout has been configured for the [WKND reference site.](/help/implementing/developing/introduction/develop-wknd-tutorial.md) You must still [activate the Layout Container component](#enable-the-layout-container-component-for-page) for other pages.
+>When creating a site from the [Project Archetype](#addlink) or from the [Standard Site Template](#addlink), the responsive layout is generally configured.
+Otherwise, you must [activate the Layout Container component](#enable-the-layout-container-component-for-page) for your pages.

 ## Enabling the Emulator {#enabling-emulator}